How To Treat Common Bites With Basic First Aid

 Bug bites are an inevitable part of life.
-No matter where you live, you will experience a variety of different bug bites over the course of your lifetime, and being a dirt bike rider, you will be more exposed to bugs than with other activities.
+No matter where you live, you will experience a variety of different bug bites throughout your lifetime, and being a dirt bike rider, you will be more exposed to bugs than with other activities.

 It’s important to know that not all bug bites are created equal, and that your own body will determine how you react to a particular bite.
 Some bites are hardly worth noticing, while others can require immediate medical attention.
-It’s crucial that you’re able to distinguish the different types of bug bites and to know your reactions, as well as those in your riding group, to every kind of bug bite.
+You must be able to distinguish the different types of bug bites and to know your reactions, as well as those in your riding group, to every kind of bug bite.

 In this article, we’re going to cover the most common types of bug bites you’re likely to encounter in the united states, along with the possible symptoms and first aid treatments for each.